Ask and you shall find!

 But from the eyes of this immigrant, Donald Trump would forever be seen and remembered as the President of the Divided States of America.

-Swati Srivastava is a film-maker, an environmentalist and a first generation immigrant to the United States.
+Swati Srivastava is an immigrant, a film-maker and an environmentalist.
 She can be reached via Linkedin and swati@TiredAndBeatup.com

 Originally published at https://indiacurrents.com on October 28, 2020.